MohamedSamyHossebo/Artovia-Demo/README.md

 # ArtoviaApp
 ## Used By

-This project is used by the following companies:
+This project is used by the following company:

 - Artovia Technical Services L.L.C, based in Dubai, UAE, specializing in Contracting, Decor, and Interior Designs Solutions.
 ## Overview